wulfderay/Tachyon-Tools/README.md

 Not as complete, but it allows for the extraction of textures so far.
 - PAK files are the 3D models + textures format.

+## Extract PFF

+Extracts the files from a pff archive according to a manifest file obtained using the pack tool that comes with Tachyon.

 Others may come as I explore...
-Or I might see something more shiny and drop this like a hot rock! ¯\_(ツ)_/¯
+Or I might see something more shiny and drop this like a hot rock! ¯\\_(ツ)_/¯

 ---